MiSTer-devel/MegaDrive_MiSTer/README.md

 ## Sega Master System

 Core supports SMS carts with the same compatibility level as original MegaDrive hardware.
+Not all SMS carts are compatible with MD hardware.

 ## Additional features